ShuboDey/SIAG01/README.md

 # SIAG01

 ## Overview
-Signalwoods AI Agent is an experimental AI-driven component designed as part of the Signalwoods project.
+SIAG01 is an experimental AI-driven component designed as part of the Signalwoods project.
 The goal of this repository is to develop, version, and evolve an AI agent using professional software engineering best practices.

 This repository follows a clean Git-based workflow with clear version history, reproducible setup, and scalable structure.

----

 ## Project Objectives
 - Build a modular AI agent